InjectiveLabs/docs/source/includes/_derivatives_spec.md

 /// @param orders Array of order specifications.
 /// @param quantity Desired quantity of contracts to execute.
 /// @param margin Desired amount of margin (denoted in baseCurrency) to use to fill the orders.
-/// @param accountID The accountID of the account for the taker to cross-margin with, if any.
+/// @param subAccountID The subAccountID of the account for the taker to cross-margin with.
 /// @param signatures Proofs that orders have been signed by makers. function marketOrdersOrKill(
   LibOrder.Order[] memory orders,
   uint256 quantity,
   uint256 margin,
-  bytes32 accountID,
+  bytes32 subAccountID,
   bytes[] memory signatures
 ) public returns (FillResults[] memory results);
 ```

 **Logic**

 Calling `marketOrdersOrKill` will perform the same steps as `marketOrders` but will revert if the entire `quantity` is not filled.

 # Matching Orders